“ Sustainably harvested Tobala cenizo from northern valleys of Puebla ”

 Sustainable harvested agave from northern valleys of Puebla.
 This agave potatorum, commonly known as Tobalá is called Cenizo in Puebla.
-This is the largest field of sustainably cultivated maguey tobalá in Mexico, in large part thanks to the vision of the Alba family.
+This is the largest field of sustainably cultivated maguey tobalá in Mexico, in large part thanks to the vision of the Alva family.

 This maguey takes between 8 and 11 years to reach maturity before it can be harvested.
 On average it takes between 14-16kg of maguey to produce 1 liter of mezcal.